Scattered spring: How climate change disrupts the synchrony of biological events: Results Discussion

+We show that these additional factors are unnecessary by applying our framework to rare experimental data in which photoperiod and chilling are held fixed but forcing temperatures vary.
+We use results from \cite{Charrier:2011aa}, who tested the effect of different constant temperatures on walnut (\textit{Juglans regia} and \textit{Juglans regia x nigra} hybrids) tree budburst after the plants had experienced sufficient chilling to break endodormancy (385 buds were observed on stems sampled from 15 trees, chilled at \(4^\circ\)C), and we fit the winter regime approximation to the thermal-sum model (since temperatures are held constant, this experiment replicates this regime) using weighted least squares.
+The data exhibit the exact nonlinear relationship in the mean and variance as predicted by the thermal-sum model (Figure \ref{fig:experiment}), establishing the sufficiency of the model even under an extreme temperature range and controlled chilling and photoperiod conditions.

+Our results show that the long-standing and widely-used thermal-sum model \citep{quetelet1849letters, chuinearees} explains observed shifts in the timing of biological events including declining sensitivity and synchrony.
+This finding has two important consequences.
+First, it challenges an extensive body of work that has attempted to revise the thermal-sum model by adding additional factors or mechanisms \citep{fu2015declining}.
+These factors can influence the timing of biological events, but our work suggests they do not themselves explain current trends in sensitivity and synchrony.
+Further, additional factors can produce inaccurate forecasts when modeled incorrectly.

+To understand the role played by any additional factors, the basic relationship between event time and temperature must be modeled correctly.
+For example, the literature often assumes a linear relationship between temperature and event time with constant variance, which we have shown is inconsistent with the thermal-sum model.
+Our framework provides a simple and transparent way to encode the thermal-sum model, on top of which complexity may be added and better studied.

+The second consequence is that the thermal-sum model predicts a `scattered spring' or general desynchronization of springtime events as their timing moves closer to the winter solstice.
+We find that the synchrony of lilac bloom dates, a common indicator of spring, will decline in much of the Southern United States by the year 2100 under a high-warming scenario (SSP5-8.5): For example, were lilac planted across the South in 2050, the average time between blooms would be less than two weeks in 76\% of locations.
+By 2100, however, the average time will be less than two weeks in only 18\% of locations (Figure \ref{fig:forecast_south}, note that the synchrony of species with lower threshold $(\tau)$ may decline sooner).
+In many locations, the average time will increase by several weeks.

-More generally, the theory presented provides opportunities for new experiments and observational insights on which the basic thermal-sum model may be improved.
-As it stands, the basic thermal-sum model predicts a general desynchronization of spring events as their timing moves closer to the solstice.
-Absent some compensating mechanism, the timing of biological events across the ecosystem---from crops to forests, and from plants to insects---will in many cases become more variable, with potential cascading consequences for industry and natural ecosystems.
+Absent some compensating mechanism, the long-standing and widespread thermal-sum model predicts that the timing of biological events across ecosystems---from crops to forests and from plants to insects---will in many cases become more variable, with potential cascading consequences for industry and natural ecosystems.